awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 ```

 Follow the instructions for your Identity provider \(IdP\) to populate the SAML attribute with the content coming from your directory\.
 For more information about Identity providers \(IdPs\) and Amazon Redshift, see [Using IAM authentication to generate database user credentials](generating-user-credentials.md) and [Identity providers and federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) in the *IAM User Guide*\.

+The `sqlworkbench:CreateNotebookVersion` grants permission to get the current content of notebook cells and create a notebook version on your account\.
+Meaning, at the time of version creation, the current content of the notebook is the same as the version’s content\.
+Later on, the content of the cells in the version stay the same as the current notebook is updated\.
+The `sqlworkbench:GetNotebookVersion` grants permission to get a version of the notebook\.
+A user who doesn’t have `sqlworkbench:BatchGetNotebookCell` permission but has `sqlworkbench:CreateNotebookVersion` and `sqlworkbench:GetNotebookVersion` permissions on a notebook has access to notebook cells in the version\.
+This user without the `sqlworkbench:BatchGetNotebookCell` permission is still able to retrieve the content of a notebook’s cells by first creating a version and then getting this created version\.

 ## Permissions required to use the Amazon Redshift scheduler<a name="iam-permission-scheduler"></a>